The strange hiking death of Jason Chase in New Zealand's Tamaki Reserve

 It was reported that he knew the area fairly well, but it was out of character for him to go missing or go for an extended overnight camp.
 He had been somewhat depressed but there was nothing to suggest he was suicidal.

 The Ruahine Range area was beautiful but a wild place to hike.
 If you get lost, it's a very hard place in which to be found with punishing terrain of very steep mountainsides clad in dense native bush with intervening, rock-strewn gullies.
-These gullies carry torrents of water in the wet season, but they were dry and hard and irregular in December time.
-Periodically, slips scar the steep sides of the ranges, disgorging yet more rocks into the gullies and even in summer there is some snow.
+These gullies carry torrents of water in the wet season, but they are dry and hard and irregular in December time.
+Periodically, slips scar the steep sides of the ranges, disgorging yet more rocks into the gullies, and even in summer, there is some snow.

 The Palmerston North rescue helicopter flew several missions to try and locate Jason, but all efforts were in vain and the search was officially suspended just before Christmas.
 Hundreds of volunteers rallied and continued their private search after the official search was terminated.

-There was no sign that Jason had even entered the area.
-If it weren't for the presence of his car, there would have been no reason to suppose he was there at all.
+There was no sign that Jason had entered the area.
+Without his car, there would have been no reason to suppose he was there.

 Around the middle of the afternoon on Friday, January 3, Jason’s remains were found.
 He was lying on his left side with his legs stretched out and his feet bare - no shoes or socks.
 If he hadn't been on a rocky river bed, you'd have thought he'd just laid down there for a comfortable snooze.
 There were no signs of his footwear in the vicinity of the body.
 It was as if he had settled down here for the last time, making himself as comfortable as he could, and then died.
 There was no sign of injury, blood, or bones fractured.